mstocco/mariostoc.co/content/traininglog/20201213-ironman2021-37weeksout.md

 Sadly, the scale confirmed that the weight is still being packed on.
 79.9 Kg is the heaviest single day number I've seen in years.

-Making good on my promise to myself, I worked Sunday and took the afternoon off in lieu.
+Making good on my promise to myself, I worked Sunday and took this afternoon off in lieu.
 I wanted to take the XC bike out but I did a poor job mounting the tires on Saturday, resulting in a nasty, out of round tire that wasn't going to work for a +2 hour ride.
-I started to work on it but no joy. probably the proprietary Bontrager rim.
+I started to work on it but no joy (probably the proprietary Bontrager rim).
 <!---->
 With limited daylight, this is the wrong time of year to be _"pretend mechanic"_.
 I pulled the road bike off the wall.